andreasmhallberg/readingnotes/Haeri, 2003. Sacred Language Ordinary People.md

 - Case endings are governed by "rather complex rules". [!]
 40

+- Children memorize parts of the Quran before having any understanding of grammatical case.
+41

 - Active use of icraab is "feared and disliked".
 Strong negative feelings for icraab.
 42

 - Negative effects of diglossia on literacy: 43